AudiovisualMetadataPlatform/mico/README.md

 The MICO Platform Server is a Linux installation providing the following services:

-* an installation of Apache Marmotta with contextual extensions (found in the marmotta/ directory), running at http://<host>:8080/marmotta
+* an installation of Apache Marmotta with contextual extensions (found in the marmotta/ directory), running at `http://<host>:8080/marmotta`
-* an installation of RabbitMQ, running at <host>:5672
+* an installation of RabbitMQ, running at `<host>:5672`
 * an FTP server for serving and storing the binary content of content items

-All three services have to use the same user and password combination (for testing: "mico"/"mico").
+All three services have to use the same user and password combination (for testing: `mico:mico`).

 ## Debian Repository